Membership Management Overview

 Applications and applicants

 If your club accepts online applications, Applications become part of the membership workflow.
+Here's how the flow usually goes.

 - applicants submit forms on the website